bakryn77/pot-controlled-servo/README.md

 Potentiometer center pin → A1
 Servo signal wire → D9
 All grounds connected together
-Servo powered from 5V and GND on Arduino
+Servo powered from 5V and GND from Arduino but connected to rails